ChondroFiller: A Non-Surgical Collagen Injection for Joint Pain

 Eleanor Hayes

 Joint pain from worn cartilage can disrupt daily life.
 Many treatments only mask the pain.
 ChondroFiller offers a different, non-surgical approach: an intra-articular collagen injection that aims to support the joint itself.
-At the London Cartilage Clinic, Professor Paul Lee provides this as part of personalised, joint-preserving care.
+At the London Cartilage Clinic, this is provided as part of personalised, joint-preserving care.

 Why Joint Wear Is Hard to Manage